valory-xyz/autonolas-tokenomics/README.md

 ### Prerequisites
 - This repository follows the standard [`Hardhat`](https://hardhat.org/tutorial/) development process.
-- The code is written on Solidity `0.8.18`.
+- The code is written on Solidity starting from version `0.8.18`.
-- The standard versions of Node.js along with Yarn are required to proceed further (confirmed to work with Yarn `1.22.19` and npm `8.13.2` and node `v18.6.0`);
+- The standard versions of Node.js along with Yarn are required to proceed further (confirmed to work with Yarn `1.22.19` and npm `10.1.0` and node `v18.6.0`);
 - [`Foundry`](https://book.getfoundry.sh/) is required to run the foundry tests.

 ### Install the dependencies